 Force – Physical force, violence, threat, intimidation or coercion.

-Hearing Advisers - Current or former members of the Sexual Conduct Grievance Board.
+Hearing Advisers - Current or former members of the University Hearing Board.
 The Title IX Coordinator assigns a hearing adviser to the complainant and one to the respondent.
 The advisers can provide information about the grievance board process and offer assistance as to help prepare a complainant or respondent to testify, question, rebut and make closings statements.
 The advisers do not prepare statements, question witnesses, or provide testimony during the hearing.
 The advisers are not counselors or legal advisers.
 They can help guide each party in his or her thought process by asking clarifying questions and offering advice regarding the presentation of information.
 However, advisers cannot present or advocate the case.
 Each party is responsible for establishing the validity of a complaint or presenting a defense.

 Hostile Environment – Per the Office of Civil Rights, a hostile environment as it relates to students is one in which the harassing conduct is sufficiently serious that it interferes with or limits a student’s ability to participate in or benefit from the school’s program.